You could lose as much as you could gain when you start a business, even if it’s small.

 She has received recognition for contributing pro bono to the Prisoners’ Rights Project.
 She has served as a Court of Chancery Rules Committee member and a Delaware Access to Justice Commission sub-committee member.

 Mr. Slights was appointed on March 28th of 2016.
-Prior to this, he was a partner in Morris James LLP, a Delaware law firm, where he practiced both corporate and business litigation as well as chaired its Alternative Dispute Resolution practice group.
+Before this, he was a partner in Morris James LLP, a Delaware law firm, where he practiced both corporate and business litigation as well as chaired its Alternative Dispute Resolution practice group.

 Before that, Mr. Slights served as a Judge on the state’s Superior Court for twelve years.
 He was instrumental in the formation of its Complex Commercial Litigation Division.
 This was just one of his many assignments.